 Before we dive into the meaning of the term ‘resilient grieving’, let’s take a look at the meaning of the word ‘resilient’.
-Resilience can be described as the ability to bounce back from hardship and difficult situations.
+Resilience is the ability to bounce back from hardship and difficult situations.
 Resilient people make the necessary adaptations to recover from adversity, loss and trauma.
 They go on to lead fulfilling lives and can even grow after setbacks.

-If you feel that you do not already possess resilience, be assured it is a trait that can be learned over time.
+If you feel that you do not already possess resilience, I can assure you that it is a trait that you can acquire over time.
 The four pillars of resilience are:

 - taking responsibility (having confidence in your ‘ability to respond’)

 - accepting that unexpected curveballs are part of everyday life

 - learning to intentionally focus attention (or become selective in listening and seeing)

 - developing self-compassion and choose helping and not harming one’s Self.

 The foundation of these pillars are built on the willingness to give them a go.